The heatwave-styled August 2019 edition of Decanter (www.decanter.com) has just been released.

 Subtle apple and green pepper aromas through to a spicy and vibrant, full flavoured and clean palate.
 A spicy opening with subtle aromas of apple, soft honeydew melon through to a well defined, creamy body with good fleshiness and juicy cascading acidity.
 A dynamic palate with a savoury peppery spicy finish.
 A lovely example of the Grüner Veltliner grape.
 Perfect with regional Austrian dishes such as pan-fried meat (schnitzel) with potato salad but also delicious with grilled seafood and creamy risottos.

-Awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2019 edition article on organic and biodynamic wine production in Languedoc-Roussillon (see blue link below).
+The 2017 vintage was awarded 91 points and Highly Recommended status by Decanter (www.decanter.com) in their August 2019 edition article on organic and biodynamic wine production in Languedoc-Roussillon (see blue link below).

 Marjorie and Stéphane Gallet, both incomers from other parts of France (Côte-Rotie and Normandy, respectively), have constructed a biodynamic wine sanctuary (certified 2014) in the Vallée de l’Agly, a nearly deserted vineyard land dominated by co-ops and famous for producing fortified wines.
 The locals continue to abandon vines every year because the yields are tragically low and make it one of the most difficult places in France to make a living in vineyards.

 Since she began the project in 2001 (at age 23), Marjorie’s intuitive and peaceful contemplation have resulted in wines that carry a signature of purity, focus and elegance unlike anything made in the region.
 They are low alcohol, hands-off, mind-on wines bottled by varietal from single sites on specific and unique soil compositions.
 In smell and taste, their structure and style more closely resemble that of their earthy and salty cousins from the middle of France’s Loire Valley.